MESD/SettingsBundle/Resources/doc/using-definition-manager-service.md

 **Warning:**

-> If you load an existing setting definition and define a new setting node,
+> If you load an existing setting definition and define a new setting node
 > that has the same name as an existing setting node, you will overwrite the
 > existing node when you save the definition.